AI: the next frontier in dubbing?

 Currently, the European Union is trying to define what AI is.
 Without going into too much detail, and for the sake of simplicity, we can divide the AI applied to dubbing into 4 subgroups:

-• Facial transformation, a solution with which the mouth of the original actor follows the sound of translated dialogue.
+- Facial transformation, a solution with which the original actor's mouth follows the sound of the translated dialogue.

 The resemblance to the original actors

-Like the algorithms They can create new faces in a Smart Telephone, they are also emerging New voices... and this It changes everything.
+Just like the algorithms can create new faces in a smartphone, are also emerging new voices…and this changes everything.

 Taking on a greater workload: the real challenge for actors